-Starting on January 1, 2021, travel is permitted in the Schengen area for up to 90 days in a 180-day period without a visa to visit family or friends; attend business meetings, sports events, or cultural events; for tourism, and for short-term study or training.
+Travel is permitted in the Schengen area for up to 90 days in a 180-day period without a visa to visit family or friends; attend business meetings, sports events, or cultural events; for tourism, and for short-term study or training.
 Travelers should note that visits to other Schengen countries within the previous 180 days also count towards the 90-day maximum stay.
 Any days spent in Hungary before January 1, 2021 will not count towards the 90-day limit.

 Working in Hungary

 UK nationals who are residents of Hungary as of December 31, 2020 will retain their right to work in Greece if they remain residents.

 To apply for a job, UK nationals may need a UK police clearance certificate.

 Individuals who live in Hungary and commute to work in another EU/EFTA country may need a permit proving that they are a frontier worker starting in January 2021.
 The Home Office will provide further details when guidance is available.

 A valid passport is required to enter the country through December 2020.
 Starting on January 1, 2021, passports must have at least a six-month validity, except for individuals transiting Hungary or who fall within the scope of the Withdrawal Agreement.
 Individuals must renew their passport prior to traveling if they have less than six months remaining on their passport.
 Additional months from passports that are more than 10 years old cannot be added to the validity period.